-Everybody is talking about the bird flu.
-A major weekly magazine called me to find out if I had any ideas on how to prevent or treat bird flu virus if it ever occurred in humans in the USA.
+Years ago a major weekly magazine called me to find out if I had any ideas on how to prevent or treat bird flu virus if it ever occurred in humans in the USA.
 Since I have not seen any research in this area regarding natural supplements, I told the reporter that I could not say anything for certain.
 But, it does make sense that any steps one takes towards improving one's immune system could make it less likely to catch this condition or make the symptoms less severe if it ever occurs.
 I have Top Ten suggestions on how to keep your immune system at its best.
-See immune for suggestions.
-But keep in mind: most of us, at this time in June 2008, are infinitely more likely to catch a cold, another common bug, bronchitis, flu, pneumonia, or another serious infection than to worry about the avian flu.... at least in the short term foreseeable future.
-However, some experts believe the risk of a human influenza pandemic remains real and is probably growing as the avian flu virus becomes entrenched in poultry in more countries.
+See immune article for suggestions.
+But keep in mind: most of us are infinitely more likely to catch a cold, another common bug, bronchitis, flu, pneumonia, or another serious infection than to worry about the avian flu.... at least in the short term foreseeable future.
+However, some experts believe the risk of a human influenza pandemic remains real and is probably growing as the avian flu virus may become entrenched in poultry in more countries.

 There may be some compounds in plants and herbs that could have an influence on the bird flu bug.
 If I come across any, I will mention it in a subsequent newsletter.

 Researchers at Seoul National University have used Kimchi Sauerkraut to treat chickens infected with avian flu.
 Kimchi is a seasoned variety of sauerkraut that shares Lactobacillus bacteria with traditional Sauerkraut, which may be the critical element in preventing Avian Flu.
 Both Kimchi and traditional Sauerkraut are made by fermenting sliced cabbage, producing a high level of lactic acid.
 According to an 2005 BBC report, Kimchi was fed to 13 infected chickens and 11 of them began to recover within a week.
 South Korean Kimchi consumption is up as a result of this report.